Tiina Intelmann

 Tiina Intelmann (born 25 August 1963) is an Estonian diplomat; she was the Permanent Representative of Estonia to the United Nations in New York from 2005 to 2011 and was the President of the Assembly of States Parties of the International Criminal Court from December 2011 until December 2014.
-Since then, she is the Head of the Delegation of the European Union to Liberia.
-Since 2017 she is the Estonian ambassador to the United Kingdom.
+She then served as the Head of the Delegation of the European Union to Liberia.

 Early life and education

 Born in Tallinn, Intelmann was graduated from Leningrad State University in 1987 with a Master of Arts degree in Italian language and literature.

 Career

 In 1991, Intelmann became a diplomat with the Ministry of Foreign Affairs of Estonia.
 From 1999 to 2002, she was Estonia's Permanent Representative to the Organization for Security and Cooperation in Europe.
 From 2002 to 2005 Intelmann was the Foreign Ministry's Undersecretary for Political Affairs and Relations with the Press.
 She became the Permanent Representative to the United Nations on 30 March 2005.
 In 2011, her term at the UN ended and she became Estonia's ambassador to Israel and Estonia's non-resident ambassador to Montenegro.

 On 12 December 2011, Intelmann was elected to succeed Christian Wenaweser as the President of the Assembly of States Parties of the International Criminal Court.
 She is the first woman to have headed the ICC's Assembly of States Parties.
 Tiina Intelmann was succeeded as President of the Assembly by Sidiki Kaba, Minister of Justice of Senegal.
+Intelmann was the Estonian ambassador to the United Kingdom from 2017 to 2021.

-On 4 August 2021, the European Union External Action Service announced that Intelmann was appointed as the Head of Delegation of the European Union to Somalia.
+On 4 August 2021, the European Union External Action Service announced that Intelmann had been appointed as the Head of Delegation of the European Union to Somalia.
 Intelmann's duties in this capacity began on 1 September 2021.